Americas Response to Chinas Belt and Road Initiative

-China ambitious Belt and Road Initiative has attracted the attention of many economists worldwide.
-Many of these economists believe that the Belt and Road Initiative is part of Chinas vision of a world where America will no longer be the dominant superpower.
 It is possible that this may be true.
 China has committed a large chunk of its resources towards this project.
 More than $1 trillion worth of investments have been poured into projects which are directly or indirectly related to the Belt and Road Initiative.

-Chinas increasing influence has made the United States very worried.
+China’s increasing influence has made the United States very worried.
 This is the reason that, in August 2018, the United States, Japan, and Australia announced their intention to increase their presence in the Indo Pacific region.
-This can be seen as Americas reply to the Belt and Road Initiative.
+This can be seen as America’s reply to the Belt and Road Initiative.
 However, it may be too little and too late!
 Prima facie, it does not seem like this initiative will be very effective.

 In this article, we will have a closer look at this counter-initiative by these countries.
 We will also try and understand why this response may not really be effective.